tanvir-dhanjal/Garmin-Sudoku-Watch-App/README.md

 # Garmin_Sudoku_Watch_App

-Bringing world famous sudoku game to garmin vivoactive watch.The objective is simple , fill 9*9 grid with digits so that each column , each row and the nine 3*3 sub grids contains all of the digits from 1 to 9.
+Bringing world famous sudoku game to garmin vivoactive watch.The objective is simple , fill 9 * 9 grid with digits so that each column , each row and the nine 3 * 3 sub grids contains all of the digits from 1 to 9.
 Sudoku features:

 - Three levels(Easy / Medium / Hard)

-- 9 touch grids points.
+- Enable 9 touch areas on 6 touch grid screeen.

 - Smart way to erase editable cells by holding touch on editable cell.